Healthy Stuffed Chicken Breast Recipe

 6. Roll the slices up, secure with toothpicks, then roll them through a shallow plate of flour.

 7. Heat a cast-iron pan over medium heat.
-Add 1 ½ tbsp of olive oil and 1 tbsp of butter.
+Add 1 ½ tablespoon of olive oil and 1 tablespoon of butter.
 Sear the chicken rolls with garlic cloves until golden brown.

 8. Stir fry mushrooms and asparagus with 1 tablespoon of butter in the same pan over medium heat for about 5 minutes.
 Season with the remaining salt, walnuts, pepper, and Italian seasoning.